 Diabetes Isle of Man, formerly known as the Manx Diabetic Group, was officially formed in June 2010.
-We exist to help improve the lives of everybody affected by diabetes in the Island.
+We exist to help improve the lives of everybody affected by diabetes in the Isle of Man.

 In June 2019, the charity employed its first member of staff to assist with the continued development of the charity, to look at our strategy, and to help us achieve all our aims and objectives.
 Our office is now based in central Douglas, and we hope to expand our operations in the future as demand for our services increases.

 Our overarching aim is to ensure that everyone impacted by diabetes in the Isle of Man receives the best care and treatment of their condition.
 This will be achieved through the continuous improvement of front line care services and offering additional support where possible.

 We work very closely with front line services to help improve the quality of care for all those with diabetes on the Isle of Man.

 We procure and donate relevant equipment required by the diabetic services at Noble’s Hospital, including any other departments linked with diabetes.